History and Purpose

 - Students can enter the program at various stages in their academic career and enroll in courses that proceed one course at a time.
 Clusters can be combined to form an entire degree program supplemented by transfer hours, elective courses, credit for learning outside the classroom, and credit by examination.

-For students to satisfactorily complete an undergraduate degree through Trinity, they may select general education courses, a major, and optionally, a minor.
+For students to satisfactorily complete an undergraduate degree through Trinity Florida, they select a major, complete general education courses and, optionally, select a minor.
 They may also take individual classes offered as electives and seek assessment of credit for prior learning.
-Some general education courses are offered online.
-Since students enter the EXCEL program at various points in their progress toward a degree, different majors have different admission requirements.
+Some courses are offered in a remote learning format.
+Since students may enter the undergraduate program at various points in their progress toward a degree, different majors have different admission requirements.
 The primary goal of the admission requirements is to ensure that students enter equipped for success.
 Students should work closely with an academic advisor.

 For All Majors

-To guarantee a well-rounded liberal arts education, the college requires all EXCEL students to gain understanding in a variety of fields.
-These requirements can be met by taking EXCEL general education courses, through transfer credit, credit for prior college-level learning, or credit by examination.
+To guarantee a well-rounded liberal arts education, the college requires all undergraduate students to gain understanding in a variety of fields.
+These requirements can be met by taking undergraduate general education courses, through transfer credit, credit for prior college-level learning, or credit by examination.
 Before graduating, students must have 45 credit hours of general studies distributed in the following way.
-Education majors must follow the specifications established by the Division of Education to meet EXCEL General Education requirements, as found in the Elementary Education section of the catalog.
+Education majors must follow the specifications established by the Division of Education to meet the undergraduate General Education requirements, as found in the Elementary Education section of the catalog.

 |IDS 105||Foundations for Adult Learning||3|